Meet the APM Research Lab

 Andi Egbert, Senior Research Associate (email@example.com or 651-290-1403)

-Previously, Egbert served as a research scientist for Minnesota Compass, a data indicators project at Wilder Research, and prepared the annual Minnesota KIDS COUNT data book as research director at the Children’s Defense Fund Minnesota.
-She has also served as a writer and editor for several publications.
+Previously, Andi was the assistant director of the Minnesota State Demographic Center, where she provided expert data analysis to policymakers, state agencies, and the media about Minnesota’s changing populations.
+Andi also worked as a research scientist for Minnesota Compass (a statewide data indicators project) and prepared the annual Minnesota KIDS COUNT data book while research director at the Children’s Defense Fund Minnesota.
+In addition, she has served as a writer and editor for several publications, a literacy instructor, and a caseworker assisting low-income families.

-Egbert holds a Master of Public Policy degree from the Humphrey School of Public Affairs at the University of Minnesota, with concentrations in social policy and vulnerable populations (2005), and has completed additional coursework in demographic methods.
-She also earned a bachelor’s degree in English with minors in journalism and humanities from Valparaiso University (1998).
+Andi holds a Master of Public Policy degree from the Humphrey School of Public Affairs at the University of Minnesota, with concentrations in social policy and vulnerable populations, and has completed additional coursework in demographic methods.
+She earned a bachelor’s degree in English with minors in journalism and humanities from Valparaiso University.

 Laura Daugherty, Marketing Manager (firstname.lastname@example.org or 651-228-4902)